Diversification trends are playing out

 US tariffs, market fundamentals and geopolitics have caused a change in leadership in 2025: European equities are now outperforming their US counterparts due to improving corporate earnings relative to expectations, more attractive valuations and newly announced government spending, including for defence and infrastructure.

-Our 2025 outlook
+Our 2025 mid-year outlook